 Below the table of countries is a list of territories.
 Places I visited that want to become a country but haven’t so far achieved their aim (Nagorno-Karabakh, Transnistria, …) or territories that are in some ways distinct from the country they belong to but do not aspire to become independent.
 Martinique (French) or Montserrat (British) are examples for that.

 Why is the distinction between country and territory so important?
 Why can’t everybody have a country if they want to?
 There is a good reason to prevent that because usually there is another group/territory/country that opposes a new country coming into existence.
-To avoid conflict and war it has been enshrined as a principle that borders cannot be changed, this generally sensible rule tries to discourage the attempt to gain territory by force.
+To avoid conflict and war it has been enshrined as a principle that borders cannot be changed one sided, this generally sensible rule tries to discourage the attempt to gain territory by force.
 As usual in international politics, with a powerful international law sorely missing, nothing is ever certain.
 It is hard to explain why Kosovo could become a country but Abkhazia, for example, could not.
 I’ll have to leave it to another day to start solving these troubles and wish you a good time reading about my travels.